LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

 #### Parameters

-The extended pulse function takes the same parameter with two additional ones setting the boundries for k.
+The extended pulse function takes the same parameter with two additional ones setting the boundaries for k.

 ##### k upper and lower boundries